Today’s Classic is republished from Physician on Fire. You can see the original here.

-A third time it happened to me was a bit frustrating, as I had requested a specific week off from my full-time job to match another facility’s need.
+The third time it happened to me was a bit frustrating, as I had requested a specific week off from my full-time job to match another facility’s needs.
 The need went away, and I had a nice little staycation with my young family.

 Pro: Locums Work Pays Well

 Unlike positions with partnership tracks, locum tenens positions pay well from day one.
 If you are qualified to do the job, you are paid accordingly.
 If you are a new graduate and used to working like a resident, you will find working a similar schedule as a locum can be quite lucrative.

 With most locum tenens contracts I’ve signed, every quarter-hour you work beyond an 8-hour day is rewarded with additional pay.
 Call coverage can generate additional income.
 A hard-working locum can probably earn close to double that of a colleague putting in his or her time in hopes of becoming a partner.